Grip, Hold, and Stance

 Flash fight: A fight that starts before you realize you are in a fight.
 Your initial actions in a flash fight are reactive, rather than proactive.

 Grip: How your hand(s) interface with the pistol.
-Alternately, when naming the parts of a pistol, the grip or grips are the part of the pistol that your hand holds, usually containing the magazine well.
+Alternately, when naming the parts of a pistol, the grip or grips are the part of the pistol frame that your hand holds, usually containing the magazine well.

 Gun hand: The hand attached to the finger that pulls the trigger.
 Usually, but not always, your “strong,” or dominant, hand.

 Hold: How your arms and hands work to control recoil.
 Most recoil is perceived after the bullet leaves the barrel, so recoil control has nothing to do with marksmanship.
 It is, however, important to speed up follow-on shots.
-Since most bad guys require multiple pistol hits before stopping their aggression, rapid follow-on shots can be very important.
+Since almost all bad guys require multiple pistol hits before stopping their aggression, rapid follow-on shots can be very important.

-Point shooting: Aligning the pistol with the target using arm indexed methods, rather than the sights.
+Point shooting: Aligning the pistol with the target using arm or body indexed methods, rather than the sights.
 The pistol is almost always brought up into the line of sight between the shooter and the target, but the eyes are focused on the target.

 Stance: What your feet, legs, and torso are doing when you shoot.
 When most people say the word “stance,” though, they often use it to include aspects of hold and grip as well.